 - Please do not disturb or annoy the neighbours.

 - Avoid depositing waste in the pond, and reduce reliance on plastic.

 Eight Acre Pond is now owned by Hampshire County Council and Salterns Sailing Club leases it exclusively from the Council.
 Within the Lease and Club Constitution are a number of rules and requirements to ensure the safety and enjoyment of all members, to respect the neighbours and the SSSI on which the Club resides.

-The New Constitution was approved at the 2018 AGM and can be found here: New SSC Constitution FINAL 2 December 2018
+The Salterns Sailing Club constitution was approved at the 2018 AGM and was updated in 2019.
+It can be found here: Salterns Sailing Club Constitution

-The Management and Organisation Manual for the club can be found here: SSC Management & Organisation 2019
+The Organisation and Management Manual for the club can be found here: (2020 O&M Manual will be here soon)